 Notifies the VR counselor that the phase adjustment was approved or denied

+For the definition of Pre-ETS eligibility, refer to C-1300 Transition Services for Students and Youth with Disabilities.

+If the case does not meet the criteria for Pre-ETS eligibility, the case will not be phased adjusted.

-Note: This is only available if the adjustment is within the program year quarter.
-If outside the quarter, but within the program year, email to phase adjust the case with VR Supervisor approval.
+Note: This is available only if the adjustment is within the program year (July 1-June 30) quarter.
+If the adjustment is outside the quarter, but within the program year, email vr.rhwsupport@twc.texas.gov to phase adjust the case with VR Supervisor approval.
 If the phase adjustment request is outside of the program year, approval by the Deputy Division Director for Field Services is required.

 …